 - User groups are used when selecting the group share option on an app or resource.
 There are also options for public and private.
-If not needing the group option then no user groups need to be created.
+If the group option is not needed then no user groups need to be created.

 - When creating user groups keep in mind that a single user can belong to multiple groups.
 This may affect the decision on the design and number of user groups.

 Creating user groups is available to a system administrator via the Group Management screen found within the Security menu.

 The system administrator has the ability to assign users to groups or a user to groups in two manners, both available from the Security menu.